-New Jersey is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.
+New Jersey was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.

 New Jersey, also known as “The Garden State”, is among the leaders in many types of agricultural production.
 The state is a peninsula, bordered by the Atlantic Ocean in the east, southeast, and south.
 New Jersey is the fourth smallest state in area and the 11th most populous of the 50 states.
 The geographic location and factories in cities helped to drive the Industrial Revolution.
 Today, New Jersey is one of the most ethically and religiously diverse states in the country.